Pelagicore/software-factory-blueprint/docs/articles/templates/directory-structure.rst

 corresponding unit test implemented in a file named 'mymodule_unittest.cpp'.

-.. note:: The repository meta data files such as the readme, license and makefiles are allowed to use upper case letters in their naming.
+.. note:: The repository meta data files such as the README, license and Makefiles are allowed to use upper case letters in their naming.